DasIstEin20/OpenGothic/docs/android_integration_guide.md

    - Game code should call `GameMain` instead of `main` when built for Android so that platform backends can be injected.
 Touch handling and asset loading can then be implemented on top of the provided interfaces.
+   - Version 2 introduced basic key and motion callbacks.
+Input events are now classified via `InputEventType` into `KEY`, `MOTION`, `SPECIAL` or `UNCLASSIFIED`. `AndroidInputBackend` normalizes data into a small `InputEventData` structure for logging and internal processing.